-The categories of diversions included in the Plan limit definition are specified in the Water Sharing Plan.
-The limit estimated in the Plan is based on the river system model that was in use at that time.
-This included an estimate of floodplain harvesting, however this was not a reliable estimate as that part of the model was not sufficiently developed for that purpose.
+The categories of diversions included in the plan limit definition are specified in the Gwydir WSP.
+The limit estimate in the Gwydir WSP is based on the department's river system model that was in use at that time.
+This included an estimate of floodplain harvesting; however, this was a less reliable estimate as that part of the model was not sufficiently developed for that purpose.

-A revised estimate of the Plan limit is being made as part of implementation of the policy.
-The same estimate will be used for the Baseline Diversion Limit (BDL) under the Basin Plan - consequently, the BDL estimate used by the Murray-Darling Basin Authority will also be updated, and by inference, the best available estimate of the Sustainable Diversion Limit (SDL).
+A revised estimate of the plan limit is being made as part of implementation of the policy.
+The same estimate will be used for the Baseline Diversion Limit (BDL) under the Basin Plan - consequently, the BDL estimate used by the Murray-Darling Basin Authority will also be updated, and by inference, the Sustainable Diversion Limit (SDL).